 Innovate UK: ISCF TFP science and technology into practice: feasibility studies

-Opposable Games ltd. (lead), Berry Gardens ltd., University of the West of England (UWE), and NIAB EMR.
+Opposable Games ltd. (lead), Berry Gardens ltd., University of the West of England (UWE), and NIAB.